cbaca/graphics_in_c/README.md

     - *y key: toggle windmill spin about the yaw axis.*
     - *left/right: change direction of view about the yaw axis.*
     - *up/down: move the user forward/backward along the axis of view.*
-    - *use perspective projection.*
+- use perspective projection.
-- don't forget to enable hidden surface removal and clear the depth buffer.
+- note: don't forget to enable hidden surface removal and clear the depth buffer.

 ### Todo:
 - make a damn windmill